uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/software-engineering-methodologies.md

 This should ideally be no more than ½ a page long.

 The kinds of things you should include are:
-What is the key problem you are discussing in your report? *Start the first sentence of your report with “A key problem in software engineering is…”.*.
+What is the key problem you are discussing in your report? *Start the first sentence of your report with "A key problem in software engineering is…".*.
 Also make sure you include some of the risk factors for projects failing (e.g. new ideas, size, characteristics of the engineers working on it…) This will ensure the marker can easily tick off bullet point A1.
 (1 paragraph is enough)

 What is some motivation for being interested in the key problem? e.g, what interesting software disasters have you read about?
 What are the consequences of not paying attention to it?
 (1 paragraph, or possibly 2 short paragraphs should be enough)
 What company did you visit (or that visited you), and what kind of software do they make?
 What methodology do they use? (just 1 short paragraph is enough)